liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/01-intro.markdown

 - Create/Manage a Maven Repository
 - Apply Maven plugins

-Because @product@ is tool-agnostic, Maven is fully supported for @product@ development.
+Because @sharepoint@ is tool-agnostic, Maven is fully supported for @sharepoint@ development.
 Read on for details about these topics.

 ## Installing Liferay Maven Artifacts